Voice search is HUGE right now.

 That way, you can apply these strategies to your site.

-Earlier this year I launched The YouTube Marketing Hub.
+A while ago I launched The YouTube Marketing Hub.

 And when I wrote the content for the hub, I made sure to optimize it for voice search.

-Specifically, I included a mini FAQ section at the top of almost every page:
+Specifically, I included a mini-FAQ section at the top of almost every page: